ac2278/BIGRED/README.md

 1. CHROM
 2. POS

 Columns 3 through _k_ + 2 list the AD data for the _k_ putative replicates (the IDs of which are listed in the alias file) of the proband in question.
+Users can generate this file using VCFtools, using the command "--extract-FORMAT-info AD" and the option "--keep".

 **Header Line:**